 2. Installing windows, ventilations and doors,

 6. Water tank for rain water harvest

-We support women and young people to start economic projects to fight poverty and improve their wellbeing.
+We support women and young people in starting economic projects to fight poverty and improve their wellbeing.

-We support women in Hoima district with small capital.
-This project has been a success, all 300 women have repaid their loans and the money has been recycled to support other women in the community.
+We provide women in the Hoima district in Uganda with small capital.
+This project has been a success.
+All 300 women have repaid their loans and the money has been passed on to support other women in the community.

-This project has been a success, women are able to sell surplus food in the markets to earn income.
-That means they can now afford to pay for school fees and medical bills for their children
+This project has been a success, giving women the opportunity to sell surplus food in the markets to earn an income.
+That means they can afford to pay for their children's school fees and medical bills.

-We support young people in their communities to start goat/cow rearing as a means to get out of poverty.
-More than 800 youth working with their mothers, have benefited from small capital at nil interest.
+We support young people in their communities to start goat/cow rearing, as it gives them the chance to get out of poverty.
+More than 800 young people working with their mothers have benefitted from small capital at zero interest.

-This project is working magic, so far all our loans have been repaid and recycled to benefit other families in the communities.
+This project is making a real difference.
+So far, all our loans have been repaid and passed on to benefit other families in the communities.